Fly Fishing the Land of the Great White North

-If you were to use only one word to describe the fly fishing in Canada, that word would definitely be “variety.”
+If you used only one word to describe the fly fishing in Canada, that word would definitely be “variety.”
 From the legendary steelhead waters of British Columbia to the trout-rich rivers of Alberta to the pike-filled lakes of Saskatchewan, finding a Canada fly fishing lodge to exceed your highest expectations is effortless.
 Serious and slightly more experienced anglers may be interested in the challenge of wild steelhead in British Columbia – home to the world’s most famous steelhead rivers and the largest trophy sea-run rainbows on the planet.
-While rarely a “numbers” game, the satisfaction of hooking, fighting and landing even a single wild and pure-strain anadromous fish ranks at the very top of the list of great angling accomplishments.
-During the summer months, the waters of Western Canada and the trout rivers of British Columbia and Alberta are celebrated for a number of reasons, including above-average fish sizes, healthy wild trout, a strong diversity of species, consistent dry fly fishing, and incredible hatches.
-Combined with exceptional scenery and a total lack of crowds, this is one of the finest trout fisheries found anywhere in North America.
-For adventurous anglers looking for trophy Northern Pike, the lakes of Saskatchewan attract anglers from all over the world with vast populations of pike, lake trout, Arctic grayling and walleye.
-A trip to the wilds of Saskatchewan is a true wilderness adventure, with spectacular vistas, impressive wildlife viewing, and some of the finest freshwater fishing action found anywhere.
+While rarely a “numbers” game, the satisfaction of hooking, fighting, and landing even a single wild and pure-strain anadromous fish ranks at the very top of the list of great angling accomplishments.
+For adventurous anglers looking for trophy Northern Pike, the lakes of Saskatchewan attract anglers from all over the world with vast pike, lake trout, Arctic grayling, and walleye populations.